CodingGardenCommunity/app-backend/README.md

    You don't need to change any values in `.env` file.
 The default values work well for development purposes.

-1. Once you have MongoDB and `.env` file ready, seed the local database by:
+1. Once you have MongoDB and `.env` file ready, seed the local database by running:

    ```sh
    yarn run seed